centrahq/api-documentation/source/guides/plugins/mailchimp-ecommerce.md

 * [`additionalFields` in ShopAPI](https://docs.centra.com/swagger-ui/?api=ShopAPI#/default/post_selections__selection__payment)
 * [`additionalFields` in CheckoutAPI](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/default/post_payment)

-When these parameters are sent in when creating the shipment, the order will save these attributes:
+When these parameters are sent in when finalizing the payment, the order will save these attributes:

 ```eval_rst
 .. image:: images/mailchimp-fields.png